Comparison

 - What is the difference between dingo and qdrant?

-- dingo: A multi-modal vector database that supports upserts and vector queries using unified SQL on structured and unstructured data. qdrant: High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI..
+- dingo: A multi-modal vector database that supports upserts and vector queries using unified SQL (MySQL-Compatible) on structured and unstructured data. qdrant: High-performance, massive-scale Vector Database and Vector Search Engine.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose dingo over qdrant?

-- Choose dingo over qdrant when dingo is primarily Java; qdrant is Rust; Requirements: Min 8 GB RAM; Requires Docker; Dingo and Qdrant both are vector databases supporting high-performance similarity searches, but Dingo additionally supports SQL-like query capabilities and integrates relational semantics; Tags unique to dingo: key-value-distributed-store, unified-sql, real-time-semantic-search, embedding-search; Also covers Data & Retrieval; - When you require efficient handling of mixed structured and unstructured data within an enterprise-grade solution with high availability.
+- Choose dingo over qdrant when dingo is primarily Java; qdrant is Rust; Dingo and Qdrant both are vector databases supporting high-performance similarity searches, but Dingo additionally supports SQL-like query capabilities and integrates relational semantics; Tags unique to dingo: embedding-search, embedding-store, hybrid-search, key-value-distributed-store; You need a unified SQL interface for vector queries on diverse data types.

 - When should I choose qdrant over dingo?

-- Choose qdrant over dingo when qdrant is primarily Rust; dingo is Java; Dingo and Qdrant both are vector databases supporting high-performance similarity searches, but Dingo additionally supports SQL-like query capabilities and integrates relational semantics; Tags unique to qdrant: knn-algorithm, embeddings-similarity, machine-learning, ai-search; qdrant ships Docker support for self-hosted deployment; When you need high performance and reliability under heavy load due to Qdrant's Rust-based implementation.
+- Choose qdrant over dingo when qdrant is primarily Rust; dingo is Java; Qdrant supports self-hosted deployment along with a cloud option at https://cloud.qdrant.io/; Requirements: - Distributed deployment with sharding and replication is supported.; - No specific minimum RAM requirement provided.
+Performance and resource use will depend on the scale of embedding collections.; Dingo and Qdrant both are vector databases supporting high-performance similarity searches, but Dingo additionally supports SQL-like query capabilities and integrates relational semantics; Tags unique to qdrant: ai-search, embeddings-similarity, hnsw, knn-algorithm; qdrant ships Docker support for self-hosted deployment; - When scalability and performance are paramount in handling large-scale embeddings.

 - When should I avoid dingo?